abhijit-23blaze/Mindflow/README.md

 - Cognitive Behavior Therapy for Autism
 - Behavioral Management Therapy for Autism

-For a full list of references, please see our [RESEARCH.md](RESEARCH.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.